 Since the United States Congress has considered what to do about all kinds of controversial issues, and Congressional committees have the power to require people to testify at hearings, they can be a great source of expert opinion (often includes supporting facts).

-- Library Catalog (Search for relevant hearings by keywords, such as "hearing and immigration."
+- Library Catalog (Search for relevant hearings by keywords, such as "congress and hearing and immigration."
 Includes links to recent hearings available online and older hearings on microfiche.)

 - FDSys: Federal Digital System (Select "Congressional Hearings" as the collection to be searched and specify your keywords in the full-text search box.)

 - Vital Speeches of the Day (A great source for speeches by experts and celebrities about social issues.
-Browse by date or search by keywords using Academic Search Elite.)
+Browse by date or search by keywords using Academic Search Premier).

 Public Opinion Polls and Surveys